thales-markets/thales-improvement-proposals/TIPs/TIP-95.md

 ## Specification

 Add the discount implementation to Sports AMM as it was done in Thales AMM.
-Max discount would be maxSkewImpact/2.
+Max discount would be equal to maxSkewImpact.

 While the implementation can be applied 1 to 1 to sports with binary outcome, for those with ternary (that have a draw), the discount would be a function of the side where the AMM is most exposed.